-4.9.8 MAXIMUM HEIGHT OF STRUCTURES: NO PORTION SHALL EXCEED (see also Section 4.2 for exceptions)
+4.11.8 MAXIMUM HEIGHT OF STRUCTURES: NO PORTION SHALL EXCEED (See also Section 4.2 for exceptions)

-1. Single family dwellings, including their accessory buildings:

-- 2. Duplexes and multiple family development, including their accessory buildings: 40% - 3.
-Other permitted buildings in connection with permitted uses, including their accessory buildings:
+- 1. Single family dwellings, including their accessory buildings: 40% - 2.
+Duplexes and multiple family development, including their accessory buildings: 40% - 3.
+Other permitted buildings in connection with permitted uses, including their accessory buildings: 35%

-Note: In addition to meeting the required lot yard, building height, lot coverage, landscaped buffering, and off-street parking requirements of this section, no structure shall exceed a 1.0 floor area ratio.
+Note: In addition to meeting the required lot, yard, building height, lot coverage, landscaped buffering, and off-street parking requirements of this section, no structure shall exceed a 0.5 floor area ratio.

-4.9.10 MINIMUM LANDSCAPED BUFFERING REQUIREMENTS (see also Section 4.2)
+4.11.10 MINIMUM LANDSCAPED BUFFERING REQUIREMENTS (See also Section 4.2)

-1. In the RMF-2 district only, multiple family dwellings:
+1. Multiple family dwellings:

-Where a use listed under (1) above is erected or expanded on land abutting a one family residential district, then the proposed use shall provide a landscaped buffer which shall not be less than fifteen (15) feet in width along the affected rear and/or side yards as the case may be.
+Where a use listed under (1) above is erected or expanded on land abutting a one (1) family residential district, then the proposed use shall provide a landscaped buffer which shall not be less than ten (10) feet in width along the affected rear and/or side yards as the case may be.